Nigerian Defence Academy: Research Elements

+Admission of women

+For many years, admission into the Regular Combatant Course of the Nigerian Defence Academy was limited to male cadets.
+In 2011, the academy admitted its first set of female cadets into the regular combatant programme, marking a major change in its history.

 Student life

 Cadet Brigade

 The Cadet Brigade (CB) is one of the main organs of the NDA.
 There are a total of 2,990 Regular Combatant cadets in the Academy and 12 allied cadets from Burkina-Faso, Sierra Leone, Republic of Congo, Cameroon and Liberia.
 The Brigade is commanded by an Army officer and is designated as the Cadets Brigade Commander (CBC).
 The CB comprises the following: